What are Medical Office Assistants?

 Coursework in medical office assisting schools can be similar, whether the program offered helps lead to a diploma, certificate or associate degree.
 Students can expect to gain basic administrative healthcare knowledge and learn important communication skills as part of their training.
 Students may find any of the following courses comprise part of the core curriculum in medical office assisting programs:

-- Medical Terminology: Students learn about the basic language of healthcare, including well-known root words and commonly-used prefixes and suffixes.
+- Medical Terminology: Students learn about the basic language of healthcare, including root words and commonly-used prefixes and suffixes.
 This terminology applies to many of the basic systems of the body but also be functional in doing billing and coding.

 - Healthcare Computer Applications: Students learn about the type of computer programs that can be used in a medical office and how to keep track of important information like insurance.
 They may learn about the processes that are needed for bring a new patient onboard and what needs to be done in the computer to set him or her up for a first appointment.